 Women’s shoes during the 1950s were diverse.
 There were saddle shoes, kitten heels, Mary Janes, ballet flats, sandals, wedges, and even sneakers.
 While you could add all of these to your wardrobe, you should consider sticking to those that matched the feminine style of the decade.
 After all, nothing looks better than a kitten-heeled, peep-toe pump with a retro circle dress.

 SHOP THE LOOK

 Ladylike accessories are the key to nailing a lovely, ’50s style.
-So, start shopping for gloves, vintage-style handbags, and pearl jewellery.
+So, start shopping for gloves, vintage-style handbags, and pearl jewelry.
 Also, don’t forget to invest in a silk or chiffon scarf.
 Women of the decade wore them in several ways, including delicately tied around their necks and wrapped around their barrel curls.
-Today, you can follow their inspiration or make your own rules with a silk scarf tied around a ponytail or looped on to your handbag strap.
+Today, you can follow their inspiration or make your own rules with a silk scarf tied around a ponytail or looped onto your handbag strap.

 SHOP THE LOOK

 - Find your fifties style, be it rockabilly, pin-up, greaser, swing or something else.

 - Aim for an hourglass silhouette with fit-and-flare dresses and poodle skirts.

 - Throw on a cropped cardigan or sweater for an instant hit of ’50s prep.